foundrybot-ca/foundrybot/README.md

 A Debian ISO (Trixie / 13.x works out of the box).
 Your SSH key (`~/.ssh/id_ed25519.pub`) for the admin user.

-> **This script targets a REMOTE TARGET HOST.** dont run it on proxmox direclty simply ssh-copy-id the root key to proxmox
+> **This script targets a REMOTE TARGET HOST.** simply ssh-copy-id root to the TARGET

 **Install packages on the build server**
 ```bash